Summary

 Origen and Arius agree that:

-The Father alone exists without cause and has no beginning.
+4. The Father alone exists without cause.

 Differences